RetroReversing/retroReversing/categories/companies/datel.md

 ![KaratActionReplayCrisps](https://user-images.githubusercontent.com/40120498/235313876-9408c00f-cfaa-47f9-8774-c13a6554ab85.jpeg)

 ## Karaoke Party
 But they didn’t just create standalone subsets of Action Replay functionality they also made entirely new software such as Karaoke Party!
 Which came with very popular pop songs at the time.
-I wonder did they license the music but not the game? or was it used without permission?
+I wonder did they license the music but not the game?
+Or was it used without permission?
 ![KaraokeParty](https://user-images.githubusercontent.com/40120498/235313914-ee6e7f37-e500-4a0d-b5db-ed288b626615.jpeg)

 ## Dance Master
 In a similar vein comes Dance Master, which was basically just a Dance Mat accessory that can work with any PS2 dancing game, but unlike competitors Datel could include its own unlicensed “Dance Work Out Game” which must have given it an edge over other 3rd party Dance Mats.
 <img width="50%"  data-image-full="[https://user-images.githubusercontent.com/40120498/235313961-0d197cb3-2d79-443b-82dc-7a0016e11f05.jpeg](https://user-images.githubusercontent.com/40120498/235313929-a0387bd2-3dc8-4706-8d2d-d1aeab141aca.jpeg)" alt="DanceMaster" class="lazy-load" />

 ## Eye Max
 Another is eyeMax which builds of the craze that was the eyeToy and turns it into a video messaging service where you can create short video content to share with friends or the “global community”.
-It could have been the TikTok of its day, just a shame it wasn’t very well known..
+It could have been the TikTok of its day, just a shame it wasn’t very well known...

 <img width="50%"  data-image-full="https://user-images.githubusercontent.com/40120498/235313961-0d197cb3-2d79-443b-82dc-7a0016e11f05.jpeg" alt="eyeMax" class="lazy-load" />

 ## Max Memory
 They also released their own memory cards with the rather useful functionality of being able to back them up to your PC and share them online, or download save files from other users.
-Then there was their compression technology which claims up to 10x more space for saves..
+Then there was their compression technology which claims up to 10x more space for saves...

 <img width="50%"  data-image-full="https://user-images.githubusercontent.com/40120498/235313991-83de2a7c-b639-4539-925d-3a6a7d740283.jpeg" alt="PS2 Max Memory" class="lazy-load" />

 ## PS2 X-Drive
-Another product related to Memory Cards was the X-Drive, which allowed users to use actual Zip Discs for game saves, if Zip disks were cheaper this could have been a very popular product..
+Another product related to Memory Cards was the X-Drive, which allowed users to use actual Zip disks for game saves, if Zip disks were cheaper this could have been a very popular product...
 ![PS2X-Drive](https://user-images.githubusercontent.com/40120498/235314028-9d1973e1-9736-4cfd-8819-94c53ecc6adc.jpeg)

 ## GameStudio (Game Boy Emulator on the PS2)